-We also had great fun visiting with the folks who came to our display, eating home made pie and cotton candy and checking out all the other displays.
-Some of us also enjoyed the entertainment on the stage although the drum group really played havoc with the spinners rythmn and there may be some blips in the yarn as a result
+We also had great fun visiting with the folks who came to our display, eating home made pie and cotton candy and check

 The title of our show was from fleece to fashion and nothing fits that theme better than this pumpkin coloured caplet knitted from fine handspun wool.